 Nightmares are easy to confuse with sleep paralysis.
 Use the link to check out that subject.

-Chronic nightmares can be caused airflow obstruction while sleeping, such as from snoring or sleep apnea.
+Chronic nightmares can be caused airflow obstruction while sleeping, such as from snoring or sleep apnea (that link is to a helpful post I wrote).
 It causes your body to send panic signals to the brain—help, I need to breathe!—which the brain then translates to scary, even life-threatening imagery and scenarios.

 Oftentimes, the dreams have themes and imagery related to lack of air, or to ventilation, such as the recurrent dreams a man with sleep apnea has about being stuck upside down in a chimney.
 The chimney represents his airway.
 Being stuck in the chimney symbolizes an obstruction in it.

 Ask your sleeping partner to monitor you as you sleep, or use a voice-activated recorder if you want to find out if breathing difficulties are causing your nightmares.

 And finally, chronic nightmares can be caused by REM deprivation.
 You aren’t getting the deep sleep you need, and over an extended period it can cause you to break down mentally and physically.
 It’s a serious problem in this age of 24-hour schedules, night work and constant distraction caused by electronics, especially phones.
 Search online for the symptoms of REM deprivation, which include drastic mood swings and inability to focus.

 If you are having chronic nightmares, get help.
 Studies show that interventions and treatment for nightmares are more effective the earlier they begin.
 Nightmares are a warning.
 What happens when you don’t heed a warning?

 My friend Linda Schiller is a therapist who specializes in treating nightmares.
 Use the link.

 Michelle Carr is another specialist in treating nightmares.
 The link is to a fantastic article she wrote.

 My colleague Kezia Vida says that nightmares can be a precious gift.